 - 251 players (19%) sustained at least one SRC within the last 6 years;

-- no statistically significant difference in the concussion rate by the type of helmet worn or the year the helmet was purchased;
+- no statistically significant difference in the concussion rate by the type of helmet worn, helmet age (determined by purchase year), or helmet recondition status;

 - no difference in the severity of the concussion sustained as measured by days lost to practice/games;

-- the SRC rate for players who wore a specialized or custom-fitted mouth guard was significantly higher than for players who wore a generic mouth guard provided by their school;
+- the SRC rate for players who wore a specialized or custom-fitted mouth guard was significantly higher than for players who wore a generic mouth guard provided by their school (a finding McGuine and his co-authors admitted was "unexpected");

-- no increased risk of concussions associated with age, body mass index (BMI), grade in school, level of competition, or years of football experience.
+- no increased risk of concussions associated with age, body mass index (BMI), grade in school, level of competition, or years of tackle football experience (contrary to limited retrospective data suggesting that the risk of SRC increases in older players who are competing at a higher level)[11,12];